When I first arrived in Taos in 1981, I remember calling my father to tell him some great news!

 “The only pure race exists in the mind of a Hitler,” he would remind me.

 When Arthur Koestler’s controversial book The Thirteenth Tribe came out, he sent it to all of his Jewish friends.
-The book claimed that the descendents of Eastern European Jews were in fact due to a Turkish Tribe (the Khazars), who had converted to Judaism in the 13th Century.
+The book claimed that the descendants of Eastern European Jews were in fact due to a Turkish Tribe (the Khazars), who had converted to Judaism in the 13th Century.

 My father died delighted with the idea that he was the son of wild Turkish horsemen who roamed the Steppes and plains of Western Asia.
 A few years after he passed away, my brother had his DNA done.
 It went straight back to Babylon, on to Jerusalem and back again!
 With the Cohen Modal Marker firmly imbedded in the Y chromosome.
 J1 Haplotype – common in the Arab world and among Mizrahi Jews.